 Things are already looking tight at the top of the table between Portugal’s typical big three, with just two points currently separating early pace setters Benfica in first from Sporting in third, with Porto sandwiched in the middle.

-Where to live stream Sporting vs FC Porto:
+How to live stream Sporting vs Porto online:

-- Log in and fund the new account.
+- Set up and fund a new account

 Compare football odds to get the best in the market using the Oddspedia tool below.
 Selecting a price will take you to the bookmaker’s sign-up page, where you can register, claim whatever welcome offer is available to new customers and place your bet.
 (18+ only, Be Gamble Aware)

-Sporting vs FC Porto build-up, pre-match team news & previous line-ups:
+Sporting vs Porto build-up, previous line-ups & injury news: